Ultra tender braised pork cheeks in wine sauce with shallots on a bed of mashed potatoes, a tasty tapa or main dish recipe coming straight from Spain.

-- Cut of the white membrane on top of the pork cheeks… if any, and add salt, pepper to the cheeks (keep the bone if possible)
+- Cut off the white membrane on top of the pork cheeks… if any, and add salt and pepper to the cheeks (keep the bone if possible).

-- Cook at 170°C (320F) for 2-2 1/2 hours, turn mid-time, keep the meat moist by once in a while pouring some of the bottom sauce on the cheeks
+- Cook at 180°C (350F°) for 2-2 1/2 hours, turn mid-time, and keep the meat moist by occasionally pouring some of the bottom sauce on the cheek.

-- When the cheeks are cooked, reserve them with the shallots, covered
+- When the cheeks are cooked, reserve them covered with the shallots.

-- Pass through a sieve the juice left into a pan, reduce the sauce until nice creamy texture
+- Pass through a sieve, put the juice left into a pan, and reduce the sauce until it has a nice creamy texture.

-- Add the thickener; dark chocolate or the cornstarch mixed with 3 tbsp of cold water
+- Add the thickener, dark chocolate or cornstarch mixed with 3 tbsp of cold water.

-- Reduce until the sauce slightly stick to the back of a spoon
+- Reduce until the sauce slightly sticks to the back of a spoon.

-- Serve the meat on top of the mashed potatoes, add a few shallots and cover with wine sauce.
+- Serve the meat on the mashed potatoes, add a few shallots and cover with wine sauce.